palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 * Start with a simple algorithm and implement it quickly (within a day if possible).
 Avoid premature optimization.
 * Manually go through the cases where the algorithm is misclassifying examples.
 Can you identify if there is anything in common across these misclassified training examples?
 * Have a numerical evaluation of the learning algorithm.
 Calculate single number that tells you how well your algorithm is doing.
-In natural language processing projects, for example, look at cross-validation error with stemming vs without stemming of words.
-Basically, whenever you make changes to your features or the way you process the data, you use the cross-validation error to evaluate your algorithm.
+In natural language processing projects, for example, look at cross-validation error with [stemming vs without stemming](https://en.wikipedia.org/wiki/Stemming) of words.
+In summary, whenever you make changes to your features or the way you process the data, you use the cross-validation error to evaluate your algorithm.
 Then, once you have achieved a low enough cross-validation error, use the test dataset to evaluate your estimated hypothesis using the adjustments you made.
 The error calculated using the test dataset should never be used to guide the adjustments to the various parameters of the algorithm (e.g. regularization parameter).
 It should also never be used to guide the way you process the data or create features to include in the learning algorithm.

 ### Handling skewed classes
-Skewed data are cases where the positive classes are much smaller than the negative classes.
+Data that have skewed classifications are cases where the positive classes are much smaller than the negative classes.
 In the example in the course, you might have data on cancer diagnoses.
 The data may be skewed because typically in a given sample, you will only have a few observation who were classified as having cancer and a much larger number of observation who do not have cancer.

 This may be problematic for the following reason: suppose you train your algorithm and evaluate it on your test case and find that it was able to diagnose 99% of the cases correctly.
 Error is only 1%.
 But suppose only 0.5% of the patients in the test sample actually have cancer.
 An function that always classifies every case as no-cancer will only be wrong for 0.5% of the cases (i.e. those who actually have cancer).
-Thus, one must be careful when dealing with skewed classification.
+This appears to be an improvement on the previous hypothesis but it would gravely suffer making predictions in the test data.
+One must be careful when dealing with skewed classification.

 The metrics used for evaluating data with skewed classes are the following: